Unofficial Football World Championships: 2010–2018

+2018–present

-For the next four years, the title was traded between UEFA teams, with most matches being either Euro 2020 qualifying, UEFA Nations League and World Cup 2022 qualifying games.
-In terms of number of consecutive title defences, the 2020–2021 streak by Italy, which included their victorious UEFA Euro 2020 campaign, was the joint longest in UFWC history (tied with the Netherlands in 2008–2010).
-The 2022 World Cup ended with victors Argentina also holding the 2021 Copa América and the UFWC.
+For the next four years, the title was traded between UEFA teams, including the Netherlands, Germany, Italy, Spain, France, and Denmark, with most matches being either Euro 2020 qualifying, UEFA Nations League and World Cup 2022 qualifying games.
+In terms of number of consecutive title defenses, the 2020–2021 streak by Italy, which included their victorious UEFA Euro 2020 campaign, was the joint longest in UFWC history (tied with the Netherlands in 2008–2010).

+Croatia brought the title to the 2022 FIFA World Cup, which ended up in the hands of victors Argentina, who went unbeaten for almost a year before losing the title to Uruguay during World Cup qualification in 2023.
+The title then returned to Africa after 2023 Africa Cup of Nations champions Ivory Coast took it from Uruguay.
+On 15 October 2024, Sierra Leone, ranked 125th in the world at the time, defeated Ivory Coast, becoming the lowest ranked team to be Unofficial World Champions.
+On 27 October, Sierra Leone lost to 149th-ranked Liberia, who in turn became the lowest ranked team to hold the title.

+Liberia held the title until the end of their AFCON qualifying run, losing to Algeria 5–1.
+Algeria maintained the title for 7 months until their reign ended in a friendly to Sweden.

+On 8 September 2025, Kosovo took the crown by defeating Sweden 2–0 in the second round of their 2026 FIFA World Cup qualification group.

 All-time rankings

-The UFWC website maintains an all-time ranking table of teams, sorting by number of championship matches won.
-Owing mostly to their successes in the early years of international football, where competition was almost entirely limited to the British Isles, the top ranked team is Scotland, followed by England.
+The UFWC website maintained an all-time ranking table of teams, sorting by number of championship matches won.
+Owing mostly to their successes in the early years of international football, where competition was almost entirely limited to the British Isles, the top ranked team is Scotland.

 UFWC at major championships

 Due to the nature of group stages, a team may win or retain the UFWC without qualifying for the knock-out stages of a competition.
 If, on the other hand, the UFWC champion reaches the knock-out stage, then the title of that competition will be unified with the UFWC.